kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     H. Subacromial impingement

 ### Q158
-A 25-year-old woman presents with a 12-hour history of rapidly increasing severe right shoulder pain, worst on abduction between 120 and 170 degrees.
+A 25-year-old woman presents with a 12-hour history of rapidly increasing *severe right shoulder pain*, *worst on abduction* between 120 and 170 degrees.
-#### Answer:
+#### Answer: H. Subacromial impingement - ?

 ### Q159
-An 18-year-old rugby player presents with severe left shoulder pain following a direct blow to the shoulder.
-The left shoulder appears flattened.
+An 18-year-old rugby player presents with *severe left shoulder pain* following a direct *blow to the shoulder*.
+The left *shoulder appears flattened*.
-#### Answer:
+#### Answer: B. Acute dislocation - ?

 ### Q160
-A 73-year-old man presents 3 days after a fall with a painful left shoulder.
-The pain is worse at night and he is unable to lie on that side.
-Abduction and external rotation are severely decreased, and all movements are painful.
+A 73-year-old man presents *3 days after a fall* with a *painful left shoulder*.
+The *pain is worse at night* and he is unable to lie on that side. *Abduction and external rotation* are severely decreased, and *all movements are painful*.
-#### Answer:
+#### Answer: G. Rotator cuff tear - ? / A. Acute calcific tendonitis - ?

-Q161-165: Theme: ASA Grading - Classification fo Physical Status
+Q161-165: Theme: ASA Grading - Classification of Physical Status - LEARN
 ----------------------------------------------------------------

     A. Class 1